johnswanson/tictag/README.md

 4. On the server: edit `~/.tictagrc`.
 It's a clojure file that will be `eval`ed at config-time.
 Look in [tictag.config](../blob/master/src/tictag/config.clj) for the server configuration options and edit them.

-5. On the server: `lein with-profile +server repl`, then `(reset)` to launch the server.
+5. On the server: `lein repl`, then `(reloaded.repl/set-init! server-system)`, then `(reset)` to launch the server.
 (Why run the server in a Repl?
 This might change eventually, but being able to edit and look inside the running program is extremely useful.
 For example, the `(sleep)` function can be run from the server REPL to replace the last contiguous serious of :afk pings with :sleep pings, or the `(sleepy-pings)` function can be used to check which pings those are, or the `(pings)` function can be used to pull all pings from the database, etc.)

 6. *Optional, but highly recommended*: Make sure the server only serves on localhost and use something like nginx as a reverse proxy, *with SSL*.
 There's currently no authentication of client requests other than a silly "shared secret" that the server/client are configured with, sent with every request.

-7. On the client: `lein run client https://[your-server-url]` (or `lein with-profile +client repl`, then `(reset)`)
+7. On the client: `lein run client https://[your-server-url]` (or `lein repl`, then `(reloaded.repl/set-init! client-system)`, then `(reset)`)

 ## Beeminder Integration

 Like the original TagTime, **NOTE THAT THIS WILL DELETE ALL YOUR DATA FROM YOUR BEEMINDER GOAL!** Do **not** point TicTag at an existing beeminder goal unless you want all your data to go away.